SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 You can define reuse functions that handle the connection for the different Enterprise Resource Planning (ERP) systems in separate files.

-1. Create a file to check and get the destinations in path */srv/lib/destination.js*.
-2. Add the functions *readDestination*, *getDestinationURL*, and *getDestinationDescription* from the file [*/srv/lib/destination.js*](../../../tree/main-multi-tenant-features/srv/lib/destination.js).

-    > Note: The reuse functions *readDestination*, *getDestinationURL*, and *getDestinationDescription* read the destination from the subscriber subaccount.
+1. Copy the file [*srv/lib/destination.js*](../../../tree/main-multi-tenant-features/srv/lib/destination.js) to your project.
+The reuse functions *readDestination*, *getDestinationURL*, and *getDestinationDescription* are required to read the destination from the subscriber subaccount.
 This system behavior is achieved by passing the JSON Web Token of the logged-in user to the function to get the destination.
 The JSON Web Token contains the tenant information.

-    > Note: The reuse function *getDestinationDescription* returns the destination description from the SAP BTP consumer subaccount.
+The reuse function *getDestinationDescription* returns the destination description from the SAP BTP consumer subaccount.

-3. Since the npm module *@sap-cloud-sdk/connectivity* is used in the file *destination.js*, add the corresponding npm modules to your project.
+2. Since the npm module *@sap-cloud-sdk/connectivity* is used in the file *destination.js*, add the corresponding npm modules to your project.
 To do so, open a terminal and run the commands:

     1. `npm add @sap-cloud-sdk/connectivity`